ttymayor/hugo-noir/README.md

           technologies = ["Python", "Django", "PostgreSQL"]
         ```
         Ensure you have a similar file for each language you support (e.g., `data/es/experience.toml`).
 The `experience.html` layout in the theme will automatically pick up the data for the current language.

+        **Adding Company Links:**
+        This site supports displaying clickable links for companies in the "Experience" section.
+        - To add a link, include the `company_link` field with the URL in the respective experience entry within your `data/<language_code>/experience.yaml` (or `.json`/`.toml`) file.
+        - If a `company_link` is provided, the company name will be a hyperlink.
+Otherwise, it will be plain text.
+        - Styling: Links match the site's theme (grey, turning blue on hover).
+An external link icon is automatically added.
+        - No template changes are needed; the layouts already support this.
+        Remember to replace `<language_code>` with the actual language code (e.g., `en`, `es`, `fr`).

 ## Content Structure